Roast Baked Vegetables -3 Major Health Benefits! Great with Any Meal!

 Roast Baked Vegetables –3 Major Health Benefits

 Roast Baked Vegetables are an excellent way of introducing more vegetables into your daily diet.
 I have been asked do you have to be a Vegetarian to be Healthy?
-My Answer is NO!!!
-But you do need to Eat Vegetables to Be Healthy!
+My Answer is NO!
+But you do need to Eat Vegetables to Be Healthy and have a clear understanding of what is meant by a “Healthy Eating.”

-By Reducing the Quantity of Animal Protein you Eat to that of 25% of your Daily Diet and Making the Rest of your Meal Vegetables.
+By Reducing the Quantity of Animal Protein, you Eat to that of 25% of your Daily Diet and Making the Rest of your Meal Vegetables.
 This will support a healthier tummy, bowels and improve your digestion.
-You suffer less from bloating, irritable bowel lowering your risk of diseases such as bowel and stomach cancer, Diverticulits and Chron’s.
+You suffer less from bloating, irritable bowel lowering your risk of diseases such as bowel and stomach cancer, Diverticulitis and Chron’s.

 A Healthier You means a Happier You!